 IMPLICATIONS FOR FIRMS

 In this regard the FCA uses the term ‘audit’, which is usually reserved for statutory audits, or CASS audits where there is a specific audit framework.
 Saying that, no audit standard has been issued by the FCA.

 The FCA guidance simply requires that the firm is to ask the auditor to provide an opinion addressed to the firm on:

 - whether the firm has maintained organisational arrangements adequate to enable it to meet the FCA’s expectations of its compliance with the safeguarding provisions of the EMRs/PSRs (as set out in chapter 10 of our Approach Document), throughout the audit period, and

 - whether the firm met those expectations as at the audit period end date.

 This is very similar wording to a Reasonable Assurance Client Money (CASS) audit.
-The approach to the engagement will therefore be similar, and will involve an examination of the various safeguarding provisions during the year and at the end of the period, to ensure the firm has controls in place and has complied with them.
+The approach to the engagement has similarities and involves an examination of the various safeguarding provisions during the year, and at the end of the period.
+This is to ensure the firm has controls in place and has complied with them.

 Specific advice should be obtained before taking action, or refraining from taking action, in relation to this summary.
 If you would like advice or further information, please speak to your usual Shipleys contact.

-Copyright © Shipleys LLP 2021
+Copyright © Shipleys LLP 2023